 The Mill cycle is intended for contour milling operations.
 Cutter compensation, Z pecking, Z finish stock, RoughFeed, and FinishFeed are supported.
 The cycle will rapid to the XY start point (compensated, if comp is on) rapid to the start height and then feed to the Zdepth or DepthCut using the Zfeed.
 Subsequent milling blocks are then executed using the ToolComp parameter and Feed specified.
-The feedrate can be changed in the blocks that are being milled, but not Cutter Comp.
-The cycle is terminated with the EndMill block at which point it rapids up to the StartHgt and returns to the un-comped XStart YStart location.
+The feedrate can be changed in the blocks that are being milled, but any change of feedrate must accompany an axis move and overrides the feedrate specified in the canned cycle (RoughFeed or FinFeed) from the point of the new feedrate forward in the cycle.
+Cutter Compensation cannot be changed from within the cycle.
+The cycle is terminated with the EndMill block; at which point, it rapids up to the StartHgt and returns to the un-comped XStart YStart location.